 Typically one of two stains is applied to the tissue: either hematoxylin-eosin or immunohistochemical actin.
-A finding of healthy myoepithelial cells in the histological workup excludes the diagnosis of tubular carcinoma.
+A finding of healthy myoepithelial cells in the histological work up excludes the diagnosis of tubular carcinoma.

-Differential diagnosis: ruling out tubular carcinoma by biopsy
+Differential diagnosis: Ruling out tubular Carcinoma by Biopsy

-The images below are histology slides of breast tissue, and show benign ducts within a sclerotic stroma, thus ruling out the possibility of tubular carcinoma.
+The images below are histology slides of breast tissue and show benign ducts within a sclerotic stroma, thus ruling out the possibility of tubular carcinoma.

 Hematoxylin-eosin, and staining actin

-Hematoxylin-Eosin is a type of stain, applied to the tissue, which makes things look a certain way under the microscope.
+Hematoxylin-Eosin is a type of stain, applied to the tissue which makes things look a certain way under the microscope.

-In both images above, the absence of any kind of abnormality affecting the epithelial lining of the tubules rules out tubular carcinoma, and confirms the diagnosis of radial scar.
+In both images above, the absence of any kind of abnormality affecting the epithelial lining of the tubules rules out tubular carcinoma and confirms the diagnosis of radial scar.

 Excisional biopsy reduces ‘false negatives’

 It is not uncommon for a radial scar or complex sclerosing lesion to contain small amounts of malignant breast cancer cells.
-An excisional biopsy is usually recommended.
+An excisional biopsy is usually necessary.

 A radial scar of the breast, and also known as complex sclerosing lesion of the breast, is a benign breast lesion that can radiologically mimic malignancy (cancer).

-- Jacobs, TW et al. Abramson Cancer Center of the University of Pennsylvania.The New England Journal of Medicine Vol. 340 No. 6 p.430 February 11, 1999
+- Jacobs TW. (et al).
+(1999) Abramson Cancer Center of the University of Pennsylvania.The New England Journal of Medicine Vol. 340 No. 6 p.430 February 11, 1999